equin0x/gen/readme.txt

-Email me at: oldschool@outlook.com or backdoor@outlook.com
+Contact me at: oldschool@outlook.com or backdoor@outlook.com